creek-service/creek-service.github.io/_posts/2024-01-09-json-schema-evolution-part-2.md

 In such an operational model, the producing team _owns_ the data products it publishes for other teams to consume.
 This model would break if consuming teams were free to register any consuming schema they liked.

-Consider what of would happen in the walk through above if v3 of the consuming app had published a consuming schema with the new `status` property as an `integer` rather than the `enum`?
-Maybe because the left the design meeting thinking that's what had been agreed.
+Consider what would have happened in the walk through above if v3 of the consuming app had published a consuming schema with the new `status` property as an `integer` rather than an `enum`?
+Maybe because they left the design meeting thinking that's what had been agreed.
 The v3 consuming schema would then be:

 ```json